You can find pirated copies of books and ebooks online in a few seconds, but do you think about the security of free PDF ebooks?

 All for the belief that paying three bucks to an author is too expensive.

-Well, okay, go ahead and take the risk when you download free PDF books.
+Well, okay, go ahead and take the risk when you download free books.
 The author might lose a few bucks, and so what?

 But you, dear tightfisted reader, you could stand to lose a lot more.